sleepypioneer/coffee-leaf-rust-predictor/README.md

 Where to find the files for evaluation :)

 - 📂 **Analysis**
-    I ran one notebook in Google Colab to do the analysis and model selection.
-A copy of it is in the repository [here]()
+    I ran one notebook in Google Colab to do the analysis and model selection so I could leverage the use of a GPU.
+A copy of it is in the repository [here](analysis/notebooks/leaf_rust_detection_exploration.ipynb).

 ## Running the project ▶️